robertlugg/easygui/README.md

 EasyGUI
 =======

+This branch is a copy of master made on 2020-03-14.
+It is the last branch which supports Python 2.

 EasyGUI is a module for very simple, very easy GUI programming in Python.
 EasyGUI is different from other GUI libraries in that EasyGUI is NOT event-driven.
 Instead, all GUI interactions are invoked by simple function calls.